reergymerej/grid/README.md

 ## Plan

-* fix collision detection
+* rotate actor
-    * show collision area for l/b/r
+* check for collisions with rotation